NeiloErnesto89/interactive-project2/README.md

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
 -
 I extracted/downloaded my files from the website - https://ourworldindata.org/air-pollution.
 They had some beautifully crafted informative charts and also openly allowed the downloading of their data, which was very robust and perfect for my project.
+I manipluated the charts as the information was so dense I had to extract only a small percentage of it.

 ### Media
 - The photos used in this site were obtained from ...